 No Korean meal is complete without a spread of side dishes known as banchan.
 These can include kimchi of various forms: cabbage, scallions, turnip, or cucumber.
 Different vegetable salads are also popular.

 Finally, no Korean barbecue is complete without an array of sauces and greens.
-Sesame oil mixed with salt and pepper is a elegantly delicious dipping sauce for steak.
+Sesame oil mixed with salt and pepper is an elegantly delicious dipping sauce for steak.
 Ssamjang (seasoned soybean paste) or yangnyeom gochujang (seasoned chile paste) are other essential sauces.
 Feel free to experiment with different sauce combinations and meats.

-Known as ssam, Koreans like to wrap grilled meats in lettuces or herbs like the curly perilla leaf.
+Known as ssam, Koreans like to wrap grilled meats in lettuce or herbs like the curly perilla leaf.
 The best lettuce for barbecue is butterhead or red leaf.
 Combine these with slices of raw garlic, fresh chili peppers, and kimchi for an all-encompassing bite.

 Last, like all barbecue, nothing mixes better with grilled meats than cold beer.
-For a Korean flair, try soju, a vodka like liquor that goes especially well with pork.
+For a Korean flair, try soju, a vodka-like liquor that goes especially well with pork.